Anemia, Chronic Disease

 General Prevention

-Prevention of anemia of chronic disease involves timely and undergoing treatment of the associated conditions below.
+Prevention of ACD involves timely identification and treatment of the underlying condition.

 Commonly Associated Conditions

-• Rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), sarcoidosis, temporal arteritis, inflammatory bowel disease (IBD), systemic inflammatory response syndrome (SIRS)
+• Rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), sarcoidosis, temporal arteritis, inflammatory bowel disease (IBD)

 • Hepatic disease or failure